1. How does BlephEx® work?

-7. How many times should I have the BlephEx procedure performed?
+6. How many times should I have the BlephEx® procedure performed?

-Answer: Just like the mouth is full of bacteria and needs constant and regular hygiene to prevent gingivitis, so do the eyelids need constant and regular hygiene to prevent blepharitis and dry eye disease.
-It is recommended that BlephEx be repeated every 4 months for an active disease, and every 6 months for contact lens wearers.
-This keeps the number of bacteria to a minimum, and helps prevent a reformation of the biofilm.
-If the treatments are stopped, the biofilm will reform, the chronic inflammation will return, and the tear glands will once again be damaged.
+Answer: Just like the mouth is full of bacteria and needs constant and regular hygiene to prevent gingivitis, so do the eyelids need constant and regular hygiene to help prevent, as part of a healthy lifestyle, the risk of blepharitis and dry eye disease.
+It is recommended that BlephEx® be repeated every 4 to 6 months.

-Answer: Your doctor will put in numbing drops which make the treatment very well tolerated.
+Answer: Your doctor will put in numbing drops which make the cleaning procedure more comfortable.
 Most patients report a tickling sensation, but no pain.
-The harder your doctor presses on your lids during the treatment, the MORE comfortable the treatment will be!
+The harder your doctor presses on your lids during the cleaning procedure, the MORE comfortable the cleaning procedure will be!

-9. Will BlephEx treatment interfere with my glaucoma medicines?
+8. Will BlephEx® cleaning procedure interfere with my glaucoma medicines?

 Answer: No, it is recommended you continue all of your other drops that any eye doctor has you on.

-11. I wear contact lenses.
-Should I have a BlephEx procedure on my eyelids?
+10. I wear contact lenses.
+Should I have a BlephEx® procedure on my eyelids?